eliminmax/LFS-Build-Notes/Build-Notes.md

 It took me a bit of experimentation to find a kernel configuration that worked, and properly configure grub, but I got there in the end - sort of.
 My system is bootable, but I need to manually enable the networking drivers with `modprobe` - I will rebuild it eventually, but in the meantime, adding `virtio` and `virtio_net` to `/etc/modules` should be able to ensure things work out of the box.

-# Future Plans

-I am planning to continue to work on this system as a hobby, at least for a bit.
-I might try to install a graphical environment - probably based around Xfce4, replace Vim with Neovim (which has more complex dependencies), install [`hed`](https://github.com/fr0zn/hed) and more.
-I might try to add the ability to run foreign binaries with `binfmt_misc` and `qemu`, and see if I can get flatpak set up.
-Also might install VSCodium (VSCode without telemetry or proprietary blobs), and see what limits I can push.
-These are just ideas, and this is not a system I plan on daily-driving, but I do plan on having fun and geeking out with it.